raballew/kne-on-ocp/README.md

 time="2022-10-11T19:57:56Z" level=info msg=stopped.
 ```

-Lets try something more complex and see if the network configuration actually
+Lets try something more complex and see if our initial assumption, that the
-works.
-This could be done by running a flow that tries to send traffic from
+topology of the virtual switch instances is broken.
+This can be done by running
+a flow that tries to send traffic from ports `eth1` (connected to virtual
-ports `eth1` (connected to virtual instance `r1`), `eth2` (connected to virtual
+instance `r1`), `eth2` (connected to virtual instance `r2`) and `eth3`
-instance `r2`) and `eth3` (connected to virtual instance `r3`) to each other.
-In
+(connected to virtual instance `r3`) to all other ports.
+In theory, if
-theory, if everything is configured properly, this should create a similar
-output as in the previous flow.
+everything is configured properly, this should create a similar output as in the
+previous flow but we already know that something is broken.

 ```bash
 oc create -f flows/job-flow-r1-r2-r3.yaml -n $namespace
 ```

-When inspecting the logs it becomes clear that something is broken because no
+When inspecting the logs confirms our assumption because no frames are seen on
-frames are being received.
+receiving ends.

 ```bash
 oc get job -l flow=r1-r2-r3 -o name | xargs oc logs -f